How to Measure and Track Your SaaS Marketing Success

 Ad Impressions

 Ad impressions measure the number of times that online users see your ads on different platforms.
 It's an important metric as it helps you assess your ads' reach.
-High impressions increase the chances of potential customers clicking on the ad and visiting your website.
+Deep impressions increase the chances of potential customers clicking on the ad and visiting your website.

 2. Mid-of-Funnel Metrics